safe-global/safe-docs/safe-core-sdk/protocol-kit/README.md

 ### Initialize the API Kit

 The [API Kit](https://github.com/safe-global/safe-core-sdk/tree/main/packages/api-kit) consumes the [Safe Transaction Service API](https://github.com/safe-global/safe-transaction-service).
-To start using this library, create a new instance of the `SafeApiKit` class, imported from `@safe-global/api-kit.
-In those chains where Safe provides a transaction service is enough to specify the chainId.
-You can specify your own service using the optional `txServiceUrl` parameter.
+To use this library, create a new instance of the `SafeApiKit` class, imported from `@safe-global/api-kit`.
+In those chains where Safe provides a transaction service, it is enough to specify the `chainId.` You can specify your own service using the optional `txServiceUrl` parameter.

 You will be using Goerli for this tutorial, however, you can also get [service URLs for different networks](../../safe-core-api/available-services.md).